 This is where it gets a bit complicated.

 At this point, we need to start matching keywords and sessions.

 Using the data from before, we calculate the probability of a certain keyword matching a session cluster.

-Sessions that were captured through extensions and those where the keyword is still visibly in Google Analytics (= “hard data”) can be matched with 100% certainty, so these can be left out.
+Sessions that were captured through extensions and those where the keyword is still visibly in Google Analytics (= “hard data”) can be matched with 100% certainty, so we don’t need to include these.

 After the first probability is calculated, the data will again be compared against the “hard data”.
-This happens on the cluster level to adjust the classifications.
+This happens at the cluster level to adjust the classifications.

 After the first iteration, we need to construct strings from the GA data.
 These strings contain between 5 and 25 dimensions.

-It’s interesting how few sessions are left if you query a big string even on huge sites.
+Very few sessions are left if you query a big string.

 You can check this by using the Core Reporting API where you get up to 7 dimensions in one string.

-Now: the keywords have been clustered and you get only a handful of sessions back from one string, leaving very few potential keywords per session cluster (the cluster has gotten smaller, too).
+Now that the keywords have been clustered you get only a handful of sessions back from one string, leaving very few potential keywords per session cluster.

 An unfair visual representation